 Looking at the complexity of targeting methods used, Brown et al (2016) have discussed this tradeoff for the case of cash transfers in Sub Saharan Africa, but similar issues have been analyzed for Latin American countries in Skoufias et al () and for Eastern Europe in Tesliuc et al. (2015).
 There might be complex relationship, or even a conflict between attaining higher-level goals and narrow targeting approaches.
 For example, as noted by Peterman et al 2019, simply targeting transfers at women does not automatically translate into transformative impacts, neither for the women nor for the children.
 These analytical studies have concluded that there is a diminishing return to complexity and there is an optimal balance in terms of achieving greatest result for a cost associated with complexity.
 A lot of design decisions are informed by simulations of alternative targeting options, and attention to possible unintended consequences of choosing a particular approach.

 Overall, the empirical evidence on the targeting performance of different targeting methods is diverse.
 In some cases, one method produces positive results, effectively reaching the poorest, while in other cases the results are poor (Grosh et al 2022).
+Evidence suggests that in any context narrowly targeted at the very poor fail to have meaningful impact on poverty and inequality, rather, targeting seems to work best within an overall framework of universal social protection and categorically targeted programs.
 Where all agree is the need to objectively evaluate alternative methods for a given context, both ex ante (through simulations) and ex-post, by collecting data after the program started, ideally using experimental or quasi-experimental approaches (Grosh et al 2022, Coady and Le 2020, Ibarrarán et al 2018, European Commission 2017).

 Pakistan’s Benazir Income Support Program (BISP) provides a good example of continuous process of improving targeting and adaptability.
 Since 2008, when it was launched, Pakistan has made several steps in improving its targeting mechanisms.
 At the time of the rollout, selection of beneficiaries was based on the recommendations of their respective Members of the National Assembly.
 This caused concerns around leakages and fraud.
 To respond, Government of Pakistan developed an objective tool - poverty scorecard based on a nationwide survey.
 It led to the creation of National Socio-Economic Registry (NSER) (Sarfraz et al. 2022).
 The door-to-door survey for NSER was completed in 2011 and covered 87 percent of the total population at that time.
 However, once the survey was completed, there was no option to register or update one’s data.
 By 2016, there were significant concerns regarding its coverage, but the process of updating it took a long time and its first update was finished only in 2021.
 Over time, an increasing number of social protection programs have started relying on NSER for selecting beneficiaries as well as to respond to shocks.
 Most recently, it was used to respond to COVID-19 crisis, where emergency cash transfers were provided to an additional 10.7 million families on top of the existing 4 million BISP beneficiaries.
 However, the example of Pakistan also shows that the adaptive response needs to rely on a system of programs, rather than a sole instrument. prior investments in strengthening NSER allowed for a rapid scale-up of the Ehsaas Emergency Cash Program and reach a total of 115 million people, in coordination with BISP.